rustweave-network/rusty-weave/wasm/npm/README.md

-# Kaspa WASM SDK
+# Rustweave WASM SDK

 An integration wrapper around [`kaspa-wasm`](https://www.npmjs.com/package/kaspa-wasm) module that uses [`websocket`](https://www.npmjs.com/package/websocket) W3C adaptor for WebSocket communication.

-This is a Node.js module that provides bindings to the Kaspa WASM SDK strictly for use in the Node.js environment.
+This is a Node.js module that provides bindings to the Rustweave WASM SDK strictly for use in the Node.js environment.
 The web browser version of the SDK is available as part of official SDK releases at [https://github.com/kaspanet/rusty-kaspa/releases](https://github.com/kaspanet/rusty-kaspa/releases)

 ## Usage

-Kaspa NPM module exports include all WASM32 bindings.
+Rustweave NPM module exports include all WASM32 bindings.
 ```javascript
 const kaspa = require('kaspa');
 console.log(kaspa.version());